Profile

 “He has a really charming way with clients; he puts people at ease.”

 “Denis is a brilliant jury advocate: he is highly articulate, amusing and quick on his feet.
 His style of advocacy calms and concentrates a jury taking them by the hand and leading them over what can be exceptionally difficult areas of law.
-He is one of the best juniors at the criminal Bar.”

 He has broad experience in organised crime, and corruption offences.
-He has appeared in many cases involving complex medical evidence, particularly those involving the mentally ill, and also cases involving the death of children.
+He has appeared in many cases involving complex medical evidence, particularly those involving the mentally ill, and also cases involving the abuse and death of children.
+He is regularly instructed in complex tax fraud.
+He has prosecuted and defended high-profile cases involving serving police officers.

 Expertise